Tax Plan for Tax Year 2020

-- If you have questions about your estimate results, contact a eFile.com Taxpert.
+- If you have questions about your estimated 2020 Tax Year results, contact an eFile.com Taxpert.

-- Why e-filing your taxes is easier, more accurate and faster than paper filing is.
+- Why e-filing your taxes is easier, more accurate and faster than paper filing.

 - Print out the eFile.com tax preparation and planning checklist to make sure you have everything you need to prepare and file your tax return faster and easier

 Many, handy and easy to use Tax Tools